nixys/nxs-support-bot-migrate/README.md

-# Nixys Support Bot Migrate
+# nxs-support-bot-migrate

-This tool helps you to migrate the DB from latest version of [nxs-chat-srv](https://github.com/nixys/nxs-chat-srv) to [Nixys Support Bot](github.com/nixys/nxs-support-bot) v1.0.0.
+This tool helps you to migrate the DB from latest version of [nxs-chat-srv](https://github.com/nixys/nxs-chat-srv) to [nxs-support-bot](github.com/nixys/nxs-support-bot) v1.0.0.

 In text below lets use following conventions:
 - [nxs-chat-srv](https://github.com/nixys/nxs-chat-srv) DB it's an `old` DB
-- [Nixys Support Bot](github.com/nixys/nxs-support-bot) DB it's a `new` DB
+- [nxs-support-bot](github.com/nixys/nxs-support-bot) DB it's a `new` DB

 What this tool do:
 - Cleans up a data in `new` DB